ARD (broadcaster)

 ARD is a joint organisation of Germany's regional public-service broadcasters.
-It was founded in 1950 in West Germany to represent the common interests of the new, decentralised, post-war broadcasting services – in particular the introduction of a joint television network.
+It was founded in 1950 in West Germany to represent the common interests of the new, decentralised, post-war broadcasting services—in particular the introduction of a joint television network.

-The ARD has a budget of €6.9 billion, 22,612 employees and is the largest public broadcaster network in the world.
-The budget comes primarily from a licence fee which every household, company and public institution are required by law to pay.
-For an ordinary household the fee is currently €18.36 per month.
+ARD has a budget of €6.9 billion, 22,612 employees and is the largest public broadcaster network in the world.
+The budget comes primarily from a mandatory licence fee which every household, company and public institution, regardless of television ownership, is required by law to pay.
+For an ordinary household the fee is €18.36 per month, as of 2023.
 Households living on welfare are exempt from the fee.
-The fees are not collected directly by the ARD, but by the Beitragsservice (formerly known as Gebühreneinzugszentrale GEZ), a common organisation of the ARD member broadcasters, the second public TV broadcaster ZDF, and Deutschlandradio.
+The fees are not collected directly by ARD, but by the Beitragsservice (formerly known as Gebühreneinzugszentrale GEZ), a common organisation by the ARD member broadcasters, the second public TV broadcaster ZDF, and Deutschlandradio.

-ARD maintains and operates a national television network, called Das Erste ("The First") to differentiate it from ZDF, a.k.a. "das Zweite" ("The Second"), which started 1963, as a separate public TV-broadcaster.
+ARD maintains and operates a national television network, called Das Erste ("The First [Channel]") to differentiate it from ZDF, a.k.a. "das Zweite" ("The Second [Channel]"), which started in 1963, as a separate public TV broadcaster.
 The ARD network began broadcasting on 31 October 1954 under the name of Deutsches Fernsehen ("German Television"), becoming Erstes Deutsches Fernsehen ("First German Television") with a corporate redesign in 1984; it adopted its current short name (Das Erste) in 1994.
 ARD's programmes are aired over its own terrestrial broadcast network, as well as via cable, satellite and IPTV.

 ARD also produces two free-to-air channels (one and Tagesschau24) and participates in the production of Phoenix (current events, news and documentaries), KiKa (kids-oriented), 3sat (cultural-oriented), arte (Franco-German cultural programming), and Funk (teenage-oriented, online only).